 - I only focus on a few pairs – EURUSD/GBPUSD/AUDUSD/USDJPY.
 Less is more in trading, I am accustomed and comfortable with the assets I follow and the spreads are cheap enough so that the costs don’t interfere with my results.

-- We never trade ahead of a key fundamental release.
+- I never trade ahead of a key fundamental release.
 I will only trade out of releases – not into them.

 Hopefully this gives you an outline of how I manage my risk and approach to the markets.
 If you have any questions, use the form below and I’ll get back to you personally.